MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 ## Related content

-- To create an email notification channel, see [How to enable an email notification channel](manage-notifications-create-email-channel.md).
+- To create an email notification channel, see [Enable an email notification channel](manage-notifications-create-email-channel.md).

-- To create a command channel notification, see [How to enable a command notification channel](manage-notifications-create-command-channel.md).
+- To create a command channel notification, see [Enable a command notification channel](manage-notifications-create-command-channel.md).

-- To create a text message (SMS) notification channel, see [How to enable an SMS notification channel](manage-notifications-create-txt-channel.md).
+- To create a text message (SMS) notification channel, see [Enable an SMS notification channel](manage-notifications-create-txt-channel.md).